Charlene Soraia: Career

-Soraia became noticed by a mainstream audience in 2011 when her cover of "Wherever You Will Go" by The Calling was featured in a Twinings commercial.
-The song was subsequently released as a digital download on iTunes and reached number 2 on the UK Download Chart and number 3 in the UK Singles Chart.
+Soraia became noticed by a mainstream audience in 2011 when her cover of "Wherever You Will Go" by the Calling was featured in a Twinings commercial.
+The song was subsequently released as a digital download on iTunes and reached number 2 on the UK Singles Downloads Chart and number 3 in the UK Singles Chart.
 The original version of the song, which itself peaked at number 3 in the UK in June 2002 from the album "Camino Palmero", also re-entered the top 40 as a result, this time reaching number 16.
 Her debut album Moonchild, featuring the song as a bonus track, was released on 21 November 2011.
 On 10 January 2013, Soraia released the video for her song "Ghost".
 On 21 July 2014, she released another video for her song "Caged".
 And on 11 September 2015, she released her second studio album Love Is the Law.

 Personal life

 Soraia has been diagnosed with bipolar disorder, specifically stating that she suffers from cyclothymia. which she describes as a less severe form of bipolar disorder. [..]
 I wrote [a song on the LP called] 'Bipolar' and it came out really upbeat and funny despite the fact I was actually in pieces. [...]